jesterrr/ghostcord/README.md

 pip install pyautogui psutil pyperclip opencv-python pyttsx3 requests
 ```

-## Security & Disclaimer
-- **For educational and authorized research use only.**
-- Do not deploy this agent on systems you do not own or have explicit permission to control.
-- The authors are not responsible for misuse or damages.

 ## Customization
 - Edit `agent_template.py` to add/remove features or change behavior.
 - The builder (`builder.py`) will always generate a fresh, configured agent for you.

----

-**Ghostcord Agent** — Simple, stealthy, and powerful.
-For questions or contributions, open an issue or pull request!